 Advice on home learning

-With schools across the UK closed, many parents have found themselves taking on a new role as they try to continue our children’s education at home.
+During the Covid-19 pandemic, many parents have found themselves taking on a new role as they try to continue our children’s education at home.
 The current situation is challenging for everyone, and no one has the perfect solution, so please remember to be kind to yourself during this period.

 We’ve created this guide to share some tips on how to create a pleasant learning environment at home.
 You know your child best, so feel free to choose examples that you think may work best for you and your child with a vision impairment.